-Nature of concern Risk level & meeting Student has a diagnosed disability and is struggling to fully engage in their programme, the Low risk; student wants to consider alternative assessment and/or reasonable adjustments, which are ICM straightforward for the University Centre to implement within the programme (this could also arise as a result of the student submitting a claim for extenuating circumstances) Student is not engaging with their academic programme, e.g. has low attendance at sessions Low risk; and is missing deadlines (which could events such as include discussion groups/study ICM tasks); student describes low mood Student has an upcoming fieldtrip and requires a discussion around reasonable Low risk; adjustments/potential alternative assessments and support ICM Any concerns identified and discussed at an Initial Concerns Meeting are not satisfactorily Medium resolved within a reasonable timeframe and additional help is required from support services/external organisations Student is experiencing vulnerability, such as suicidal ideation or an eating disorder and is voicing Medium this to support teams or having been the recent victim of a crime, such as sexual assault; the student assures the University Centre of their ability to stay safe and demonstrates they are actively seeking help (from external services and/or disability and/or mental health advisors) Any concerns identified and discussed at a Support to Study Meeting are not satisfactorily High risk; resolved within a reasonable timeframe and additional help is required from support SCM services/external organisations Student is self-harming or voicing strong suicidal intent.
+Nature of concern Risk level & meeting Student has a diagnosed disability and is struggling to fully engage in their programme, the Low risk; student wants to consider alternative assessment and/or reasonable adjustments, which are ICSM straightforward for the University Centre to implement within the programme (this could also arise as a result of the student submitting a claim for extenuating circumstances) Student is not attending UCSD or engaging with their academic programme, e.g. has low Low risk; attendance at sessions and is missing deadlines (which includes events such as discussion ICSM groups/study tasks, HE Tutorial); student describes low mood Student has an upcoming fieldtrip and requires a discussion around reasonable Low risk; adjustments/potential alternative assessments and support ICSM Any concerns identified and discussed at an Initial Concerns Support Meeting are not satisfactorily Medium resolved within a reasonable timeframe and additional help is required from support services/external organisations Student is experiencing vulnerability, such as suicidal ideation or an eating disorder and is voicing Medium this to support teams or having been the recent victim of a crime, such as sexual assault; the risk; CCSM student assures the University Centre of their ability to stay safe and demonstrates they are actively seeking help (from external services and/or disability and/or mental health advisors) Any concerns identified and discussed at a Continuing/Significant Concerns Support Meeting High risk; Meeting are not satisfactorily resolved within a reasonable timeframe and additional help is required from support services/external organisations Student is self-harming or voicing strong suicidal intent.
 Student may be relying on considerable High risk; support from flatmates or course peers, affecting the health of their flatmates or course peers SCM